NikoLausDerJunge/NikoLausDerJunge/README.md

     <td>
       <ul>
         I'm a developer with experience in building scalable web applications, working with both front-end and back-end technologies.
 I have expertise in modern frameworks, databases, and I enjoy solving complex problems through clean and efficient code.

+        Let me know if you want to add anything specific! 🚀
       </ul>
     </td>
   </tr>